 The following points are of special importance to Libraries publications:

-2. Verb Agreement: Rutgers University Libraries and Libraries should be treated as plural nouns.
-Ex: The Rutgers University Libraries are comprised of nineteen libraries on the Camden, Newark, and New Brunswick campuses.
+4. Verb Agreement: Rutgers University Libraries and Libraries should be treated as plural nouns.
+Ex: The Rutgers University Libraries are comprised of twenty-four libraries and centers that serve Rutgers University–Camden, Rutgers University–Newark, Rutgers University–New Brunswick, and Rutgers Biomedical and Health Sciences.
 The Libraries hold over three million volumes.